Ujihiro Iga: Aviation Research

-By 1912, Iga’s extravagant spending on aircraft research had earned him the ire of his family, who eventually forced him to give up his efforts.
-Iga’s planned design, the “Iga-type Biplane,” would never be completed.
+By 1912, Iga's extravagant spending on aircraft research had earned him the ire of his family, who eventually forced him to give up his efforts.
+Iga's planned design, the "Iga-type Biplane," would never be completed.

 Later life

 In 1913 Iga returned to Sukumo, which was part of the former domain of the Iga family as well as his birthplace.
 He would remain in Sukumo for the next 16 years, residing as an average townsman.
 During this time, Iga joined the local fire brigade, and assisted in the modernization of its equipment.
 It was said that Iga was the first to dash off when a fire broke out.
 He retired from active life in May 1915, though remained interested in the modernization of firefighting methods.
 In 1929, he contributed to the modernization of local fire departments (such as the introduction of machine water pumps).
-He became a representative from Kōchi Prefecture in the Greater Japan Firefighting Association (Dai Nihon shōbō kyōkai), and later served as the organization’s vice-chairman.
+He became a representative from Kōchi Prefecture in the Greater Japan Firefighting Association (Dai Nihon shōbō kyōkai), and later served as the organization's vice-chairman.

 Iga moved to Tokyo in 1930.
 In 1934 he helped found the Nihon Diizeru, Inc., and afterwards served as head of administration.
 Around this time, he also worked to advance automobile manufacture in Japan with the assistance of the German company Krupp-Junkers.
 In 1942, Iga assumed administrative leadership of Adachi Manufacturing, while also acting in an advisory role at Takenaga Furniture Manufacturing.
 He retired from both positions following the end of World War II, and spent the remainder of his days researching Buddhist statues.
-On February 25, 1966, Iga passed away at the age of 70.
+On February 25, 1966, Iga died at the age of 70.
 He is buried at Tofukujiyama in Sukumo City.